EricssonResearch/dnt/doc/getting_started/scenario1/README.md

 source env.sh
 ```

-If everything OK, the prompt looks changed to `(tsn test) root:scenario1# `.
+If everything OK, the prompt should be changed to `(tsn test) root:scenario1# ` which tells right now we are in the test network environment.
-Now we should have all the networking configured with helper commands.
+Now we should have all the networking (nodes, interfaces and IP addresses) configured and helper commands to execute commands on the nodes.
 To run a command on a node (e.g. `talker` or `nxp1`, etc.) just prefix the command with its name:

 ```
-(tsn test) root:scenario1# talker ip -br a lo               UNKNOWN        127.0.0.1/8 ::1/128 eth0@if2         UP             10.0.0.1/24 fe80::8c59:3ff:fe99:6204/64
+talker ip -br a
+lo               UNKNOWN        127.0.0.1/8 ::1/128
+eth0@if2         UP             10.0.0.1/24 fe80::8c59:3ff:fe99:6204/64

-(tsn test) root:scenario1# nxp1 ip -br a lo               UNKNOWN        127.0.0.1/8 ::1/128
+nxp1 ip -br a
+lo               UNKNOWN        127.0.0.1/8 ::1/128
 eno0@if2         UP             fe80::60a6:45ff:febf:df30/64
 swp0@if2         UP             fe80::9449:e9ff:fe8e:4c7c/64